bdalley1/heart-of-therapy/_pages/heart-framework.md

 author_profile: true
 ---

-The **HEART Framework** is a human-centered alternative to SOAP and other traditional note formats.
-It helps therapists document not just what happened, but the deeper therapeutic process that unfolded.
+**HEART is a flexible documentation framework designed to honor both clinical nuance and ethical care.** Built for relational and process-based therapies like ACT, CFT, and IFS, it centers client experience, therapist presence, and the unfolding of change—not just interventions or compliance.

+Unlike traditional formats like SOAP, which prioritize standardized structure for billing or auditing, **HEART reframes documentation as a relational and reflective practice.** It treats note-taking not as a detached record, but as an extension of the therapeutic process itself.

+Rooted in principles aligned with feminist ethics, HEART values voice, context, and collaboration.
+It invites clinicians to slow down, track meaning, and document not just *what happened*, but *what mattered.*

+It honors the artistry of therapy—messy, human, and full of meaning—by offering a format that is narrative-rich and bullet-flexible, bending to the work rather than forcing the work to fit a mold.

 ---